kwasniew/hyperbook/manuscript/ch7.md

 When `state.liveUpdate` is `true` a new subscription gets returned in the subscriptions array.
 When `state.liveUpdate` is `false`, Hyperapp compares the two arrays and notices that a subscription is removed.
 It will call its cleanup function for you.
 If you're familiar with `useEffect` in React, then you should notice how much more elegant it is.
 It's not dependent on the order of calls, you don't need to remember to pass an empty array `[]`, and your dependencies are standard JS logic `state.liveUpdate && EventSourceListen(/* ... */)` instead of `[state.liveUpdate]` that's easy to miss.

-## Exercise: fetching latest posts when resubscribing to the Live Updates
+## Exercise: fetching latest posts on toggle

 When the **Live Update** is off you may lose some posts.
 Therefore, when a user enables the live update, load the latest posts.
 Modify `ToggleLiveUpdate` to `LoadLatestPosts` when appropriate.